-Part of creating an inclusive and work culture is encouraging collaboration and teamwork.
+Part of creating an inclusive work culture is encouraging collaboration and teamwork.
 Recent statistics show that teamwork helps to encourage workplace productivity, job satisfaction and even increased profitability for businesses.
 While it can be tempting to divide tasks among staff, it can be gratifying for the team to work on projects together.

 In this blog, we will discuss the importance of teamwork in a workplace and some ways employers can introduce it without creating a whole new dynamic or employee structure.

-Why is teamwork so essential in an office?
+Why is Teamwork So Essential in an Office?

-- Teamwork enables staff members to share skills and learn from each other’s strengths.
-Something which doesn’t happen when everyone is in charge of their work.
-You could even introduce small workshops where staff members share their knowledge more formally.
-Everyone on the team will have something different to share.
+Teamwork enables staff members to share skills and learn from each other’s strengths.
+This is something which doesn’t happen to the same extent when everyone is in charge of their own work.

 If you are convinced by the importance of teamwork and want to know some easy ways to introduce it into your business, have a look at some of our tips below:

-- Think about which projects could benefit from a variety of different skill sets.
+Think about which projects could benefit from a variety of different skill sets.
 For example, if you are creating a big presentation at work, you may want to involve somebody who has strong public speaking skills and somebody who knows graphic design.

-- Reward healthy team behaviour, as well as the quality of the work.
+Reward healthy team behaviour, as well as the quality of the work.
 If your staff know how much they appreciate their collaborative effort, they are more likely to be up for working in a team again.

 If you are an employer interested in improving the atmosphere and culture of your workplace, visit our website Aspiring to Include for more advice and tips.